Kira Grünberg: Athletic career

-Kira Grünberg's dream of becoming a professional pole vaulter began when she was seven years old and watched the Olympic Games in Sydney on TV.
+Grünberg's dream of becoming a professional pole vaulter began when she was seven years old and watched the Olympic Games in Sydney on TV.
 The pole vaulting competition especially fascinated her.
 However, at a young age she first started with gymnastics and general athletics and specialized in pole vaulting a few years later.
 Since she couldn't find a coach for pole vaulting in her hometown Innsbruck, her father Frithjof Grünberg who used to do pole vaulting as a hobby started to coach her.
 Her father is described as eager to deepen his technical know-how and seeking contact with international experts in pole vaulting and athletics for new training inputs.
 Later, Rainer Schopf worked with her on her sprinting skills.
-A few times a year, Kira trained with Herbert Czingon, a renowned pole vault coach who coached both the German and the Swiss national team.
+A few times a year, Grünberg trained with Herbert Czingon, a renowned pole vault coach who coached both the German and the Swiss national team.

-In 2012, Kira Grünberg became part of the sports unit of the Austrian army in Innsbruck.
+In 2012, Grünberg became part of the sports unit of the Austrian army in Innsbruck.
 Being a sports soldier allowed her to focus on her sports career while receiving government funding.
-Furthermore, she became part of the “Hope Kader für Rio 2016” which is a program funded by the Austrian ministry of sports to support athletes with the prospect of qualifying for the Olympics in Rio de Janeiro.
-Besides her sports career, Kira Grünberg started studying pharmacy in autumn 2013.
+Furthermore, she became part of the "Hope Kader für Rio 2016" which is a program funded by the Austrian ministry of sports to support athletes with the prospect of qualifying for the Olympics in Rio de Janeiro.
+Besides her sports career, Grünberg started studying pharmacy in autumn 2013.

-Kira Grünberg participated in various international competitions and set several Austrian national records in pole vaulting.
+Grünberg participated in various international competitions and set several Austrian national records in pole vaulting.
 She holds the Austrian records for U16 (3.72m), U18 (4.01m), U20 (4.15m) and U23 (4.45m).

-In 2010, Kira Grünberg finished fifth at the Olympic Youth Games and fifth at the world championship for under-twenty-years-old.
+In 2010, Grünberg finished fifth at the Olympic Youth Games and fifth at the world championship for under-twenty-years-old.
 At the European Championship in Zürich she cleared a height of 4.45m which meant breaking the Austrian record and reaching the final of 13 participants.
 One year later, she finished forth at the European Championship for the age group of U23.
 In March 2015, she set a new Austrian indoor record with 4.45m at the European Indoor Championship in Prague.